RNA Sequencing Analysis: Everything You Need to Know

-Sequencing genomic information and extracting usable data is truly at the forefront of modern science.
+Sequencing genomic information and extracting usable data is truly at the forefront of modern science, especially when it comes to single cell genomics.
 The staggering amount of data contained within DNA—within a single cell—is something that borders on the spiritual phenomenon.
 And this is revealed when sequencing RNA.

 Biologists, mathematicians, computer scientists, and statisticians are needed to interpret the data.
 It’s “Big Data” meets “microbiology” and manipulating the data to curate usable results takes a substantial amount of computing power and creative imagination.

 To that end, a few key RNA sequencing analysis tools have been developed.